mbruzda-splunk/github-ci-presentation/README.md

 ## 2. Make main workflow green
 As you may notice `report_jobs_results` job is failing after forking the repo.
 This is because missing actions secrets, which are used for job execution.
-Please set secrets in `Settings` -> `Secrets and variables` -> `Actions` You need to specify these secrets:
+Please set secrets in `Settings` -> `Secrets and variables` -> `Actions` You need to specify two secrets:
 `SPLUNK HOST`
 `SPLUNK_TOKEN`